s1sun/Coding_Challenge/README.md

 (iii) write a Python program that converts the binary data into csv form (to parallel the provided csv)

-For the python script, please refer to Chromatography_answer_a.py file.
+For the python script, please refer to Chromatography_answer_a.py and chromatography.py files.
 ### 4. Answer for the second challenge (b) scale challenge (intermediate): time vs. wavelength vs. absorbance data
 (i) examine the raw data